6 Ways to Live by Your Organization’s Core Values

 3. Recruit and Hire with Your Values in Mind

 A great example of a company being open about values in recruitment is the meal-kit company, HelloFresh.
-Their career page features their values front and center, essentially communicating to candidates, "we aren't interested if this isn't you."
-Check it out.
 Another example is popular online shoe and clothing retailer, Zappos.
 They have a recruitment video that displays their culture in a radical way, with the purpose of attracting people who align with their values and repelling those who don’t.

-Try this: Work with your HR team to craft behavioural questions to discover if the candidates fit your core values.
-Here are some practical behavioural-style interview questions to get you started.
+Action Step: Work with your HR team to create behavioral interview questions that assess candidates' alignment with your core values.
+Here are some practical behavioral-style interview questions to get you started.

 4. Address any divides between what you say, and what you do

-Leaders and executive managers are always being watched closely by the rest of the organization.
-Employees look to management for cues on how to act and react; especially in unusual or challenging situations (like what we experienced over the course of the last year).
-Leaders need to embody the core values they want their employees to live by.
-If transparency is a core value, leadership must be open with the entire company about any challenges they are facing.
-If collaboration is a corporate value, leaders should have representation from all company levels and functions on any special projects or working groups.
+Leaders and executives are closely observed by the entire organization.
+Employees look to management for cues on how to act and react, especially in challenging situations.
+Leaders must embody the core values they want their employees to live by.
+For example, if transparency is a core value, leaders should openly communicate about challenges the company is facing.
+If collaboration is valued, involve representatives from all company levels and functions in special projects or working groups.

 A great example of this is how Microsoft handled the onset of the global pandemic in 2020.
 Microsoft's corporate values are respect, integrity, and accountability.
 When COVID-19 first hit in March, Microsoft announced they would continue to pay all hourly service providers their regular pay during the period of reduced service needs.
 They embodied their core values at a time when all employees were watching.